Liturgical Lighting Design for Worship Experience at Jakarta Cathedral

 Since the Dutch colonial era, Jakarta Cathedral has stood as one of Indonesia's most important religious and cultural landmarks.
 Beyond its architectural significance, the cathedral continues to serve as an active place of worship, a symbol of religious harmony, and a spiritual home for generations of Catholics in Jakarta.

-As part of the cathedral's ongoing commitment to preserving its heritage while enhancing the worship experience, a series of liturgical lighting scenario studies were conducted to evaluate how different lighting strategies influence the perception of sacred space, visual hierarchy, spiritual atmosphere, and liturgical symbolism.
+As part of the Jakarta Cathedral's ongoing commitment to preserving its heritage while enhancing the worship experience, a series of liturgical lighting scenario studies were conducted to evaluate how different lighting strategies influence the perception of sacred space, visual hierarchy, spiritual atmosphere, and liturgical symbolism.

 The project explored how light can support various forms of worship, religious celebrations, and ceremonial occasions while respecting the architectural character and historical significance of the cathedral.
 Rather than focusing solely on illumination levels, the study examined how lighting shapes emotional response, spiritual engagement, and the relationship between worshippers and sacred architecture.